How to optimize images for SEO: 14 Essential tips for image SEO

 But what does all this mean?
 In the next section, we’ll dive straight into the best practices for SEO-friendly images.
 Ready?
 Let’s go.

-14 Best Practices for SEO-Friendly Images
+14 Best practices for image SEO

-1. Use Unique and Original Images
+1. Use unique and high-quality images

 Opt for unique and original images whenever possible.
 These can significantly enhance your SEO by making your content stand out.
 Google and other search engines favor original visual content, which can lead to higher rankings in search results.